Azad Kashmir Police

 The Azad Kashmir Police or Azad Jammu and Kashmir Police (AJKP) is responsible for law enforcement in the Azad Kashmir region administered by Pakistan.
-It is presently headed by Inspector-General of Police, Abdul Jabbar (PSP), and headquartered in the Central Police Office (CPO) Muzaffarabad, Azad Kashmir.
+It is presently headed by Inspector-General of Police, Capt (R) Liaqat Ali Malik (PSP).

+The AJK Police is headquartered at the Central Police Office (CPO) Muzaffarabad, Azad Kashmir.

 Unlike the police chiefs of other administrative units of Pakistan, where Inspector General of Police are usually officer of BPS-22, the Inspector-General of Azad Jammu and Kashmir Police is usually an officer of (BPS-21), due to the small size of the force.

 The mission of the AJK Police is the prevention and detection of crime, maintenance of law and order and enforcement of the Constitution of Pakistan.

 Azad Jammu and Kashmir Police consists of 80,000 manpower, responsible for law and order in the 10 districts of the Azad Kashmir.
-Azad Jammu and Kashmir Police works under the supervision of Home department - Government of Azad Kashmir.
+Azad Jammu and Kashmir Police works under the supervision of Home Department - Government of Azad Kashmir.